 Carrots are a popular vegetable, whether raw as a snack or cooked into meals.
-Growing carrots is fairly easy, but what do you do once they’re ready to be harvested?
+Growing carrots is fairly easy, including preserving their seeds, but what do you do once they’re ready to be harvested?
 If you’ve ever wondered how to store carrots, here are some easy tips for you to follow for the freshest garden goodies!

 What are the best ways to store carrots?